Execution Admissibility Architecture introduces a new architectural discipline for governing automated execution in modern enterprises.

 Execution Systems

-Enterprise systems where institutional consequence occurs, including payments, contracts, infrastructure automation, and regulatory filings.
+Enterprise systems where institutional consequence occurs (payments, contracts, infrastructure automation, regulatory filings).
+Execution systems bind consequence only after admissibility resolves.

 ↓